RohanMehraa/Blog-WebApp-V1/README.md

 # Blog-Website-V1
-This is a Blog Website built with node.js - express.js - and - EJS.
+This is a Blog WebApp built with node.js - express.js - and - EJS.